Meet Our Team

 Mandy Eisner, Director of Development

-Rabbi Jonathan Prosnit, Assistant Rabbi
+Rabbi Jonathan Prosnit, Associate Rabbi

 Rabbi Jonathan Prosnit was born on Manhattan's Upper West Side.
 He earned his bachelor's degree from Trinity College in Hartford, CT and was ordained by the Hebrew Union College in New York City.
 As a Rabbinical student, he has worked in East Liverpool, Ohio; Melbourne Australia; and at Temple Micah in Washington, D.C.
 Rabbi Jonathan has also interned at Westchester Reform Temple where he worked on their Next Dor project, creating dynamic programs geared toward New York's unaffiliated 20/30-year-olds.
 Prior to Rabbinical School, Rabbi Jonathan worked as a Community Liaison for a New York State Senator and as an ESL teacher in Santiago, Chile.

 Rabbi Jonathan joined the Beth Am team in the summer of 2011.
 At Beth Am, Rabbi Jonathan works with middle and high school students, the Beth Am Men's group (BAM) and with the Beth Am's social justice and social action networks.
 He likes to be outdoors and loves to play golf, tennis and basketball.
 Rabbi Jonathan is married to Erin Gleeson, who is a photographer.
+They have two sons, Ezra and Max!

-Rabbi Adam Rosenwasser, Associate Rabbi
+Rabbi Heath Watenmaker, Associate Rabbi

 Rabbi Sarah W. Weissman, Associate Rabbi